Valparaiso University: Old campus

 The Old Campus of Valparaiso University is adjacent to and a part of the historic downtown district of the city.
 Old Campus is the site of the School of Law, made up of Wesemann Hall and Heritage Hall.
-Heritage was the oldest remaining building on the campus, and was put on the National Register of Historic Places in 1976.
+Heritage was the oldest remaining building on the campus and was put on the National Register of Historic Places in 1976.
 In 2009, the school started a restoration project, essentially rebuilding the facility.
-The school's fraternities and the Kade-Duesenberg German House and Cultural Center are on old campus as was the Martin Luther King, Jr., Cultural Center before acts of vandalism and arson destroyed the building in 2009.
+The school's fraternities and the Kade-Duesenberg German House and Cultural Center are on an old campus as was the Martin Luther King, Jr., Cultural Center before acts of vandalism and arson destroyed the building in 2009.
 Old Campus is also the site of Valpo's Doppler weather radar.
 North of Old Campus is Lebien Hall, home to the College of Nursing and Health Professions.

 New campus

-Beginning in the 1950s, the school expanded eastward to occupy what is now known as "new campus".
-Today, it is center of the university, home to thousands of students in nine dormitories as well as most of the academic buildings.
+Beginning in the 1950s, the school expanded eastward to occupy what is now known as the "new campus".
+Today, it is the center of the university, home to thousands of students in nine dormitories as well as most of the academic buildings.